gomson/vicsydev/duffs_device_in_cl.md

 posted Feb 13th 2017, 01:00 am

 ### preramble
 It's a shame that many programming languages fail to provide wholehearted support for green threads, aka. cooperative scheduling; and that fewer still leave enough rope to roll your own.
 Even Common Lisp fails the test, as it neither provides green threads nor the power needed to implement them; there have been various more or less successful [attempts](https://orthecreedence.github.io/cl-async/2013/03/26/green-threads-and-async-programming.html) over the years, but they all boil down to [pixie dust](http://quickdocs.org/cl-cont/api).
-One popular urban myth in Common Lisp circles is that green threads bring nothing to the table since threads are already fast enough; which misses the point that cooperative scheduling is a useful, complementary approach to structuring software; as long as performance is at least comparable; and as an added bonus, the performance profile is more consistent and predictable than for preemptive threads.
+One popular urban myth in Common Lisp circles is that green threads bring nothing to the table since it's preemptive threads are fast enough; which misses the point that cooperative scheduling is a useful, complementary approach to structuring software; as long as performance is at least comparable; and as an added bonus, the performance profile is more consistent and predictable than for preemptive threads.

-### Duff's Device in Common Lisp
+### Duff's Device
-In C, it's popular to build green threads on top of switches interleaved with user code.
-The approach doesn't play well with optimising and requires serious hacks to be usable.
-Implementing the same approach in Lisp takes some imagination, as there are no comparable statements; ```tag-body``` requires clear text labels for jumping, no dynamic look up is possible; and ```case``` doesn't allow fall-through, which is crucial.
-With jumping off the table, the next possibility is branching around statements; Common Lisp compilers are pretty hard core when it comes to optimisation, which means it's possible to get away with things like this; but modifying unknown Lisp code on statement level is a tar pit.
+In C, it's popular to build green threads on top of ```switch``` interleaved with user code; known as Duff's Device.
+The approach unfortunately doesn't play well with the compiler and requires serious hacks to be usable.
+Implementing the same idea in Lisp takes some imagination, as there is nothing comparable to ```switch```; ```tag-body``` requires clear text labels for jumping, no run-time look up is possible; and ```case``` doesn't allow fall-through, which is crucial.
+Branching around each statement is a possibility, Common Lisp compilers are pretty hard core when it comes to optimisation, which means it's possible to get away with it; but modifying unknown Lisp code on statement level is a tar pit.

 ### Forth
 Writing code Forth style allows painless statement level translation because of the simple, linear syntax.
 That's one of the reasons I chose Forth as the basis of [Lifoo](https://github.com/codr4life/lifoo), a new Forth-based language fused with Common Lisp that I'm working on.
 By standing on the shoulders of [Lifoo](https://github.com/codr4life/lifoo), we finally get enough leverage to implement the idea in a reasonable amount of reasonable code.